EtherChannels can be negotiated between two switches; there are two protocols for this negotiation: PAgP and LACP.

 PAgP operates in three modes to establish an etherchannel:

 - Desirable: In this mode, the interface attempts to establish an etherchannel and transmits PAgP packets.
 The etherchannel is established only if the remote interface is configured in auto or desirable mode.
 This mode can be said to be actively trying to establish an etherchannel.

 - Auto: This mode works passively, it does not send PAgP packets but if it receives any, the interface responds to those packets and can establish the etherchannel.
 If the interfaces of both devices are in auto mode, the etherchannel is not established.

-- On: Does not participate in etherchannel negotiation dynamically, i.e. it ignores messages from a desirable port.
-This is the static way to configure an etherchannel.
+- On: Does not participate in etherchannel negotiation dynamically, i.e., ignoring messages from a desirable port.
+This mode is the static way to configure an etherchannel.

 PAgP etherchannel configuration:

 Switch(config)# interface range g0/6 - 10 !
 Indicates the protocol to be used Swtich(config-if)# channel-protocol pagp !
 Indicate the operating mode of the port Swtich(config-if)# channel-group <id> mode auto | desirable

 In the end, a logical interface called Portchannel is created with the id of the group that has been configured, e.g. Portchannel1 (Po1) or Port-channel15 (Po15)